- Home

 Managed cross-functional team of 15 members to deliver $2.3M software implementation project 3 weeks ahead of schedule

-Coordinated global product launch across 12 markets, resulting in 45% increase in quarterly revenue
+Coordinated global product launch across 8 countries, resulting in 45% increase in market penetration within 6 months

 Pro Tips for Resume Writing